hippojamba/magicsite/content/posts/static-site.md

 * Git version 2.8 or higher
 * Latest version of Hugo

-Ubuntus repos for Hugo is maintained by Canonical and will provied you with an outdated version, therefore we will do this manually.

-_Note: For the theme [Tale](https://github.com/EmielH/tale-hugo) we need the extended version of Hugo._

 ### Download the latest Hugo package
+#### Ubuntu
+Ubuntus repos for Hugo is maintained by Canonical and will provied you with an outdated version, therefore we need to install it manually.

 Start by downloading the latest hugo package `wget https://github.com/gohugoio/hugo/releases/download/v0.50/hugo_extended_0.50_Linux-64bit.deb`

 Install the downloaded package `sudo dpkg -i hugo_extended_0.50_Linux-64bit.deb`.
 If the latest version isn't "0.50" just replace it with the latest version number.

+#### Mac
+Install [brew](https://brew.sh/) and run `brew install hugo` to install Hugo.
 <br />
 <br />
 <br />